Core of excellence for research and development of “Water Interface”

 This unit pursues research and development for environment and industries.
 Earth science and energy conservation is also included in this unit.

 In addition, events such as the Water Frontier Symposium and evening seminars are held to promote the output of research activities and enhance mutual exchange among related researchers.
+We also disseminate our research activities and achievements to the public through conferences and exhibitions.

 Fig. 4 Matrix-based research units in WaTUS